 1. Apply to Cañada College by submitting an online application.
 When you submit your on-line application, you will receive a letter via email that includes your Student ID number.
 This number starts with the letter “G”.
 You must bring this number to the Assessment test to take your test.

-2. Reserve your seat for one of the PEP dates
+2. Reserve your seat for one of the PEP dates (more details soon)

 3. Prepare for your Assessment Tests in Math and your choice of English--Reading Comprehension and Writing/Grammar—rules of punctuation and grammar or English Second Language—Reading, Grammar, and Listening